Waves of "Gay Liberation" Activity

 GAY LIBERATION

-Following the Stonewall Riots, hippies and anti-war politicized students and counterculturalists formed GLF, taking the name from the National Liberation Front of Viet Nam.
+Following the so-called Stonewall Riots in New York City in late June 1969, hippies and anti-war politicized students and counterculturalists formed GLF, taking the name from the National Liberation Front of Viet Nam.

 GLF soon fell apart because it was too disorganized.
 Gay Activists Alliance (created by Arthur Evans) formed to replace it.